 Diabetes is a disease of the pancreas, an organ behind your stomach.
-Normally, the pancreas releases a substance, called insulin, into the blood.
-Insulin helps the body use simple sugars and fats broken down from the food we eat.
-When a person has diabetes, the pancreas either does not make insulin, doesn’t make enough of it, or the insulin does not work properly.
+Normally, the pancreas releases a substance called insulin into the blood.
+Insulin helps the body use simple sugars and fats that are broken down from the food we eat.
+When a person has diabetes, the pancreas does not make insulin, doesn't make enough of it, or the insulin does not work properly.
 Diabetes is a serious illness and its long-term complications can include eye disease (retinopathy), kidney disease (nephropathy), heart disease, and nerve disease (neuropathy).

 If you smoke and think you are otherwise in good health, think again.
 According to a study published in the American Journal of Epidemiology, smoking 16 to 25 cigarettes a day increases your risk for Type 2 diabetes to three times that of a non-smoker.
 The more risk factors a person has, the greater the chances are of developing diabetes.

 Other risk factors for Type 2 diabetes include:

 - Family history of diabetes

 - Being of African-American, Hispanic, or Native American race or ethnic background

 - Obesity (20 percent or more over a healthy body weight)